dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-`expect` statements are not allowed in ghost contexts; use an `assert` setatement instead.
+`expect` statements are not allowed in ghost contexts; use an `assert` statement instead.
 Ghost context can be explicitly clear, such as the body of a method or function declared `ghost`.
 But a ghost context can also be implicit, and not so obvious: if part of a statement,
 such as the condition of an if statement or loop or the expression being matched in a match
-statement, is ghost the rest of the statement may be required to be ghost.
+statement, is ghost, then the rest of the statement may be required to be ghost.

 ## **Error: print statement is not allowed in this context (because this is a ghost method or because the statement is guarded by a specification-only expression)**